 This tabletop take on pomander balls makes an eye-catching and easy Christmas display.
 Simply soak florists foam balls in water and cover with red carnations.
 Place the finished balls atop white vases or urns placed in a row along the center of your table.
 Use a green cloth table runner as an anchor for the vases and a pop of color.

 Sparkling White Display

 Capture the look of a snowy Christmas with an all-white centerpiece and table decor.
 The secret to this beautiful monochromatic Christmas table setting idea is using a variety of materials.
 Here, the table boasts everything from elegant white orchids to dishes and flatware in shades of ivory.

 Editor's Tip: Texture often assumes greater importance in a monochromatic setting.
 The ribbed vases, pressed-glass stemware, and embroidered tablecloth all add interest to the scene.

 Simple Ornament Platter

 Real or artificial magnolia leaves (we gave ours a quick spritz of gold paint) are set on a flat platter to form the foundation for an arrangement of holiday ornaments and tiny berry sprigs.
-Go for a non-traditional ornament color to make a bigger statement.
+Go for a non-traditional color scheme by using a set of hot pink ornaments ($20, Target) to make a bigger statement.
 A monochromatic version would give a more modern look to the Christmas table decor.